slack-samples/deno-welcome-bot/README.md

 welcome messages when a user joins a channel.
 If you are new to next generation apps then you've come to the right place!

-Welcome Bot helps create, store and send friendly welcome messages when a user joins a channel.
-If you are new to next generation apps then you've come to the right place!

 **Guide Outline**:

 - [Supported Workflows](#supported-workflows)